adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 These questions do not have simple or consistent answers; especially not on the raw trajectory data itself.

-In short, **we need to map each customer trajectory into a lower dimensional space in a way that captures its key information.** And we need to limit our sample size to small, sliding time windows, in order to discard the memory-dense, raw trajectory data as quickly as possible.
+In short, **we need to map each trajectory into a low-dimensional space in a way that captures the key information.** And we need to limit our sample size to small, sliding time windows in order to discard the memory-dense, raw trajectory data as quickly as possible.

 What follows is how I went about optimizing this mapping so as to maximally distill movement information.